 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
 Thank you.
 When I first became a Member of the Legislative Assembly, I remember that the bids exceeded the budget.
-I can say no to that due to budget constraints and the incorporation of solar and wind power to the scope of work.
+I'm going to say no at this time still due to budgetary constraints and the incorporation of solar and wind energy components to the scope of work.
 That's why I'm saying no at this time.
 Thank you, Mr. Speaker.